OPCF-Members/Help/README.md

 Once your e-mail has been verified the administrator will be notified of your request.
 When it is approved you will receive an invitation sent by GitHub. *You need to accept this invitation to get access*.

 You will periodically (once every 6 months or so) receive an e-mail from the system asking you to verify your e-mail again.
-If you do not response in a timely manner your access will be revoked.
-If you still have access to the e-mail in question you can uninstall the GitHub App and repeat the steps above to restore access.
+If you do not respond in a timely manner your access will be revoked.
+If you lose access unexpectedly you can uninstall and reinstall the GitHub App and repeat the steps above to restore access.

 ### Support or Contact